1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 **Figure 1**: Comparison of two standard autoregressive modeling (AR) models and Visual AutoRegressive modeling (VAR) model:
 **(a)** AR applied to language: sequential text token generation from left to right, word by word (e.g., GPT, LaMDA, PaLM).
 **(b)** AR applied to images: sequential visual token generation in a raster-scan order, from left to right, top to bottom (e.g., iGPT, VQGAN, Parti).
 **(c)** VAR for images: multi-scale token maps are autoregressively generated from coarse to fine scales (lower to higher resolutions), with parallel token generation within each scale.
-A multi-scale VQVAE is necessary for VAR to function. (taken from [^1])
+A multi-scale VQVAE is necessary for VAR to function.
+(This figure is taken from [^1])

 ##  The Challenges of Traditional AR Models for Images